shadders/JavaBitcoin/README.md

 Simple Logging Facade (1.7.5 or later) is used for console and file logging.
 I'm using the JDK logger implementation which is controlled by the logging.properties file located in the application data directory.
 If no logging.properties file is found, the system logging.properties file will be used (which defaults to logging to the console only).

-JavaBitcoin supports LevelDB and PostgreSQL databases and defaults to LevelDB.
+LevelDB is used for the database.
 The LevelDB support is provided by leveldbjni (1.8 or later).  leveldbjni provides a native interface to the LevelDB routines.
 The native LevelDB library is included in the leveldbjni.jar file and is extracted when you run the program.
 On Windows, this causes a new temporary file to be created each time the program is run.
 To get around this, extract the Windows version of leveldbjni.dll from the leveldbjni.jar and place it in a directory in the executable path (specified by the PATH environment variable).
 Alternately, you can define the path to leveldbjni.dll by specifying '-Djava.library.path=directory-path' on the command line used to start JavaBitcoin.

-The PostgreSQL (9.3 or later) relational database can also be used.
-It has a good GUI and provides tools to manage and backup the database.
-You can also run SQL queries against the database from other applications if desired.
-I went with an external server for this reason as well as not having to share the address space with the database manager.
-However, it is fairly easy to change the block store to use a different database.
-H2 and Firebird both provide embedded servers and require minor tweaks to the SQL commands.

-Database performance isn't an issue during normal operation, but it is significant when loading the block chain for the first time.
-This is primarily caused by the insert/update/delete cycle for the transaction outputs table.
-As of February 2014, even with pruned outputs, the transaction outputs table has close to 10 million rows (one row per output).
-Even consolidating this to one row per transaction doesn't really make much difference in performance.

 A compiled version is available here: https://drive.google.com/folderview?id=0B1312_6UqRHPYjUtbU1hdW9VMW8&usp=sharing.
 Download the desired archive file and extract the files to a directory of your choice.
 If you are building from the source, the dependent jar files can also be obtained here.